PatriLoto/PatriLoto/README.md

 **About Me 👋**

 ✨I'm a passionate IT professional and educator with a strong focus on Open Science and teaching the R language to people with no programming background.
 I hold a Bachelor's degree in Information Systems and a Diploma in Data Science, Machine Learning, and its Applications from the FAMAF of the National University of Córdoba.
-I'm also certified to teach programming by The Carpentries and am an RStudio Tidyverse Instructor.
-Pronouns: she/her

 **💼 Experience**

 - Metadocencia: In recent years I've worked in the [Accessibility, Training and Community Teams](https://www.metadocencia.org/en/equipo/), where my work has focused on ensuring and promoting the development of accessible settings that support everyone's equal participation in the Metadocencia community | I've also taught the [open source module](https://zenodo.org/records/14047967) of the [open science training](https://www.metadocencia.org/en/alta-ca/3-2024/) and I've contributed to the [Mapping of Communities, Organizations, and Open Science Resources in Latin America](https://www.metadocencia.org/en/proyecto/mapeo-comunidades/) project, of which I'm a co-author.
 - Open Life Science (OLS): Mentee at [Cohort 7](https://we-are-ols.org/posts/2023/07/17/ols-7-mapping-open-science-communities-LATAM/) and mentor at [Cohort 8](https://we-are-ols.org/openseeds/ols-8/projects-participants.html#creating-an-online-repository-for-open-collaboration-in-psychology).
-- Teaching Assistant: I've been teaching computational tools to students and researchers at the Faculty of Agrarian Sciences of the National University of the Northeast(UNNE).
+- Faculty of Agrarian Sciences of the National University of the Northeast(UNNE): I've been teaching computational tools to students and researchers.
 - Data Science Educator: I've taught data analysis courses with R to people with no programming background in various workshops and conferences.
+- RStudio Tidyverse Instructor, and I'm also certified to teach programming by The Carpentries.

 **✨ Projects and Communities**